 Does Insurance Cover Outpatient Rehab in Las Vegas?

 Many outpatient treatment centers accept Healthcare Marketplace plans, as the Affordable Care Act (ACA) mandates coverage for substance abuse and mental health-related services.9 How much your insurance will cover depends on your plan.
 Call the number on the back of your insurance card to check what they cover.
-You can also get started online by filling out the confidential, no-obligation form below.

 Other options for paying for outpatient rehab include: